datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-Section 9.2  Supervision; Inspection of Books  TC "Section 9.2 Supervision; Inspection of Books" \\f C \\l "2" .** **Proper and complete books of account and records of the business of the Company shall be kept under the supervision of the Manager at the Company’s principal office and at such other place as designated by the Manager.
+Section 9.2  Supervision; Inspection of Books  TC "Section 9.2 Supervision; Inspection of Books" \\f C \\l "2" .** **Proper and complete books of account and records of the business of the Company shall be kept under the supervision of the Manager at the Company's principal office and at such other place as designated by the Manager.
 The Manager shall give notice to each Member of any changes in the location of such books and records.
-Such books and records shall be open to inspection, audit and copying by any Member, or his designated representative, upon reasonable notice at any time during business hours for any purpose reasonably related to the Member’s interest in the Company.
+Such books and records shall be open to inspection, audit and copying by any Member, or his designated representative, upon reasonable notice at any time during business hours for any purpose reasonably related to the Member's interest in the Company.
 Any information so obtained or copied shall be kept and maintained in strictest confidence except as required by law.